chandanswamy/Tasty-Kitchens/README.md

 - **Node.js:** Node.js is a JavaScript runtime used for building server-side applications.
 It may be used in this project for backend functionality or API integrations.

+- **Figma:** Figma, a popular design tool, was used for designing and styling the CSS of the application.
+It facilitated the creation of visually pleasing and intuitive user interfaces.

 ## Third-Party Packages Used

 Tasty Kitchens incorporates the following third-party packages to enhance its functionality: